mindfulness3stages/Mindfulness/README.md

 ## Development of Mindfulness in Three Stages

 ### What is this about?
-This is the website for the paper "Reflections on Athletes’ Mindfulness Skills Development: Fitts and Posner’s (1967) Three Stages of Learning" (Kee, in press).
+This is the blogsite for the paper "Reflections on Athletes’ Mindfulness Skills Development: Fitts and Posner’s (1967) Three Stages of Learning" (Kee, in press).
 In this paper, a case for viewing mindfulness skill as a skill that can be developed over three stages, namely, cognitive, associative, and autonomous stage is presented.

-<iframe width="420" height="315" src="http://www.youtube.com/embed/QH2-TGUlwu4" frameborder="0" allowfullscreen></iframe>
+Those familiar with motor skills acquisition learning literature would be familiar with the deliberation of these three stages, attributed to Fitts and Posner's work.
+Jeffery Hubber's [excerpt] (https://us.humankinetics.com/blogs/excerpt/understanding-motor-learning-stages-improves-skill-instruction) on this model is a handy resource for those who are unfamiliar with it.

 This article will appear in Journal of Sport Psychology in Action sometime in 2019.